googleforgames/open-match-docs/site/content/en/docs/Guides/Backfill/_index.md

 ### Cleaning up Backfills

 This process deletes expired Backfill objects from the state store.
-Expired means those backfills which were not acknowledged for the aforementioned `backfillTTL` period.
+Backifll becomes expired if it is not acknowledged in `backfillTTL` period.

 Note: you need to keep acknowledging a backfill and if it expires you need to recreate the Backfill object again.